 - AMCOS – sheet music

 - Roadshow – screening of Roadshow films for non-educational purposes ie camps, after school care, holiday programs, entertainment

 - Screenrights – for recording broadcasts off radio or TV

 Independent Schools Victoria invites schools to nominate which agreements they would like to be a part of each year.
 Participation in these agreements through Independent Schools Victoria or another body is recommended.

-There are a number of other agencies that have their own license arrangements outside of the ones described above and these include PPCA, VI$COPY, CCLI and APRA Music on Hold and schools would need to contact them directly to gain coverage from them.
+There are a number of other agencies that have their own licence arrangements outside of the ones described above.
+These include PPCA, CCLI and One Music Australia and schools would need to contact them directly to gain coverage.

-For information about the full Terms and Conditions of Copyright for schools and some commonly asked questions see the National Copyright Guidelines.
+For information about the full Terms and Conditions of Copyright for schools and some commonly asked questions see Smartcopying.